Influenza (flu)

 Very few individuals are unable to receive any influenza vaccine.
 As with all vaccines, anyone with a moderate to severe acute febrile illness should delay vaccination until they have recovered.

 The vaccine should not be given to anyone with a confirmed anaphylactic reaction to a previous dose of the vaccine, or to any component of the vaccine [1].
-However, the Joint Committee on Vaccines and Immunisation (JCVI) has advised that children with an egg allergy – including those with previous anaphylaxis to egg – can be safely vaccinated with the live attenuated influenza vaccine (LAIV) in any setting (including primary care and schools).
-The only exception is for children who have required admission to intensive care for a previous severe anaphylaxis to egg, for whom no data are available; such children are best given LAIV in the hospital setting (see Immunisation against infectious disease (the Green Book) influenza chapter for full details) [1].
+However, the Joint Committee on Vaccines and Immunisation (JCVI) has advised that children with an egg allergy – including those with previous anaphylaxis to egg, can be safely vaccinated with the live attenuated influenza vaccine (LAIV) in any setting (including primary care and schools).
+The only exception is for children who have required admission to intensive care for a previous severe anaphylaxis to egg, for whom no data are available; such children are best given a vaccine in the hospital setting (see Immunisation against infectious disease (the Green Book) influenza chapter for full details) [1].

 JCVI have advised (2019) that, on the basis of recent data, children with asthma on inhaled corticosteroids may safely be given LAIV, irrespective of the dose prescribed.
 LAIV is not recommended for children and adolescents currently experiencing an acute exacerbation of severe asthma or active wheezing and/or needed additional bronchodilator treatment in the previous 72 hours [1].
-There is limited safety data in children who require regular oral steroids for maintenance of asthma control, or have previously required intensive care for asthma exacerbation – such children should only be given LAIV on the advice of their specialist and an alternative inactivated influenza should be offered where appropriate [1].
+Such children should be offered a suitable inactivated vaccine.

 The LAIV should not be given to immunosuppressed individuals.
 Pregnant women should be offered an inactivated vaccine.

-Practitioners should refer to Immunisation against infectious disease) the ‘Green Book’) influenza chapter for further guidance and seek specialist advice if appropriate.
+Practitioners should refer to Immunisation against Infectious Disease (the ‘Green Book’) influenza chapter for further guidance and seek specialist advice if appropriate.

 Adverse events

 Transient reactions such as soreness, swelling or redness at the site of injection can occur.
-Fever, malaise and other systemic symptoms are also reported [1].
+Fever, malaise (tiredness) and other systemic symptoms are also reported [1].

 Rarely, other more serious adverse events (i.e. convulsions, nerve pain and a temporary low platelet count in the blood) have been reported following influenza vaccination.
 However, no relationship between vaccination and these adverse events has been established [1].
 Please refer to Immunisation against infectious disease (the ‘Green Book’) influenza chapter for detailed information.

-Allergic reactions such as angioedema (swelling of the lower layer of skin and tissue just under the skin or mucous membranes), bronchospasm (swelling and narrowing of breathing tubes leading to difficulties with breathing) and urticaria (hives), or full anaphylaxis (where these symptoms occur together very quickly and are life-threatening) can rarely occur, and are usually due to hypersensitivity to egg protein [1].
+Allergic reactions such as angioedema (swelling of the lower layer of skin and tissue just under the skin or mucous membranes), bronchospasm (swelling and narrowing of breathing tubes leading to difficulties with breathing) and urticaria (hives), or full anaphylaxis (where these symptoms occur together very quickly and are life-threatening) can rarely occur and are usually due to hypersensitivity to egg protein [1].

 Resources